LeinadHQ/VoltaProtocolMod/README.md

 - Simple additions

 *More mods will be tested and added to this list over time.
 If you play with other mods and find they work well together, feel free to share your feedback!*

+### Credits/creditos
+Thank you so much for helping breathe more life into Volta Protocol!
+*Muchas gracias por ayudar a darle mas vida a Volta Protocol!*
+* **[Caboosket](https://github.com/Caboosket)**: Sprite improvement (Palladium and palladium duct family re-design)